bright/new-www/content/our-areas/pos-software-development.md

     box_icon: /images/1test.png
   - box_title: secure contactless payments
     box_icon: /images/icon_pos_lp_no_feesx2.png
+    box_description: >-
-    box_description: We build payment solutions that offer various payment methods and secure transactions.
+      We build payment solutions that offer various payment methods and secure transactions.
 Whether you need **integration with global or local payment providers**, we’ll tailor your POS to suit your business needs.

+      We build flexible payment solutions that offer various payment methods and secure transactions.
+Whether you need **integration with global or local payment providers**, we’ll tailor your POS through our **point of sale customization** services to suit your business needs.
   - box_title: POS system modernization
     box_description: Whether you need to **upgrade specific components** of your solution, such as payment processing or [food delivery